-Rumored New ‘Vanderpump Rules’ Cast Member Dayna Kathan Hangs With Kristen Doute, Ariana Madix, and Brittany
+Rumored New ‘Vanderpump Rules’ Cast Member Dayna Kathan Hangs With Kristen Doute, Ariana Madix and Brittany

 Dayna Kathan continues to fuel rumors of her alleged addition to Vanderpump Rules by spending tons of time with the series’ cast members.

-Most recently, after a Hollywood Life report revealed she was on the outs with Jax Taylor and Brittany Cartwright, Kathan was spotted hanging out with longtime stars Kristen Doute, Ariana Madix, and Cartwright during a group visualization meditation session with Serah D’Laine.
+Most recently, after a Hollywood Life report revealed she was on the outs with Jax Taylor and Brittany Cartwright, Kathan was spotted hanging out with longtime stars Kristen Doute, Ariana Madix and Cartwright during a group visualization meditation session with Serah D’Laine.

 In a photo shared by Doute on Instagram, Kathan was seen posing beside Cartwright, who she reportedly had issues with due to a moment that took place during Season 7 of Vanderpump Rules.
-As fans will recall, Kathan briefly appeared on Season 7 during an episode that featured a guy’s night between Taylor, Tom Sandoval, Peter Madrigal, and Tom Schwartz at the Mondrian in West Hollywood, California.
+As fans will recall, Kathan briefly appeared on Season 7 during an episode that featured a guy’s night between Taylor, Tom Sandoval, Peter Madrigal and Tom Schwartz at the Mondrian in West Hollywood, California.

 On the show, after Cartwright called her now-husband and learned that there were women in his room, she used a slanderous term to describe Kathan and the other ladies involved.